Rosemary Essential Oil: Therapeutic Benefits, Uses, & Recipes (Updated April 2020)

 However, you should not apply pure rosemary oil directly on your skin.
 Make sure to dilute the oil first in a carrier oil, such as coconut or olive oil.
 Doing so will ensure that you will not develop skin irritations as a reaction to the pure rosemary oil.

-Losing your hair?
-Unfortunately, it does happen to some of us.
+Unfortunately, hair loss does happen to some of us.
 There are many causes of hair loss, like aging, hormones, certain medications, and certain medical conditions.
 Hair loss can also have a genetic cause, and it can affect both men and women.
-However, it is far more pronounced in men.

 A lot of products claim to be able to stimulate hair growth.
 While there may be some truth to these claims, studies have found that rosemary oil can also serve the same purpose.
 Rosemary oil has been found to be able to help stimulate hair growth, reduce hair loss, and even nourish the hair and scalp.